Skip to main content

 Additional Information

-• Official spokesperson for the American Academy of Pediatrics (AAP)
+• Official national spokesperson for the American Academy of Pediatrics (AAP)

 • Breakout speaker at the 2022 Central California Women's Conference